 - Resident will be encouraged to be evaluated and seek medical treatment with their own primary care physician.

 For All JSL Communities

 - JSL staff are required to follow our MIOSHA/OSHA work plan.
-If you would like to see a copy of our plan please speak with your building Administrator.
+If you would like to see a copy of our plan or any other staff protocols, please speak with your building Administrator.
 Topics covered in this plan include the following:

 - Engineering controls – barriers between the worker and exposure to the virus including masks and facial coverings.

 - Administrative controls – policies, procedures and practices such as staggered work schedule, teleworking and increase social distancing measures.